 A good starting point is to visit Deaconess.com/YourHealth.
 MyHealth is our virtual resource center.
 We have articles and videos on cancer from our own physicians, but we also link to other reputable sites with extensive information about nearly every form of cancer.
 Some of those include www.cancer.org (American Cancer Society), and www.cancer.gov (National Cancer Institute).
 Also, websites related to your specific type of cancer, such as www.lungcanceralliance.org for lung cancer, or www.komen.org for breast cancer, can give you additional information.

 Remember that you are your physician’s partner in your care.
 It’s important to be as educated as possible about your cancer so that you can help make informed decisions about your treatment and care.
 But trust your doctor.
 He or she wants the best outcome for you, and will work with you to help you get there.
 Be prepared for your appointment by reading any information or watching videos they suggest, and writing down questions in your notebook.

-As a nurse navigator with Deaconess Cancer Services, I help people find their way through the cancer treatment process.
-My role often includes coordinating of appointments to help make them happen more quickly, and providing medical information about treatment and what to expect.
-But I also help with day-to-day issues, such as finding transportation for patients who need help getting to appointments, or helping them understand insurance or assisting with other financial issues.
-I can also provide emotional and practical support for patients and their families.
-Most of my patients are lung cancer patients, but I help patients with other forms of cancer as well.
+At Deaconess Cancer Services, a nurse navigator will help people find their way through the cancer treatment process.
+Their role often includes coordinating of appointments to help make them happen more quickly, and providing medical information about treatment and what to expect.
+But they also help with day-to-day issues, such as finding transportation for patients who need help getting to appointments, or helping them understand insurance or assisting with other financial issues.
+They can also provide emotional and practical support for patients and their families.
+Most of their patients are lung cancer patients, but they help patients with other forms of cancer as well.
 Deaconess is the only cancer care provider in the region to offer cancer nurse navigators.